Contact $(+1)$-surgeries and algebraic overtwistedness: Introduction

-Invariants from pseudo-holomorphic curves, e.g.\ symplectic field theory (SFT) by Eliashberg, Givental, and Hofer \cite{zbMATH01643843} and Heegaard Floer theory by Ozsv\'ath and Szab\'o \cite{zbMATH02144173}, provide necessary conditions for a contact manifold to be overtwisted, namely the contact homology must vanish \cite{zbMATH05709738} from the SFT side and the contact Ozsv\'ath-Szab\'o invariant must vanish \cite{zbMATH02207895} from the Heegaard Floer theory side.
+Invariants from pseudo-holomorphic curves, e.g.\ symplectic field theory (SFT) by Eliashberg, Givental, and Hofer \cite{zbMATH01643843} and Heegaard Floer theory by Ozsv\'ath and Szab\'o \cite{zbMATH02144173}, provide necessary conditions for a contact manifold to be overtwisted.
+Namely, the contact homology must vanish \cite{zbMATH05709738} from the SFT side and the contact Ozsv\'ath-Szab\'o invariant must vanish \cite{zbMATH02207895} from the Heegaard Floer theory side.
 Bourgeois and Niederkr{\"u}ger \cite{zbMATH05658836} introduced the notion of algebraically overtwisted manifolds for those with vanishing contact homology.
-However, neither conditions are sufficient by Avdek \cite{avdek2020combinatorial} and Ghiggini, Honda, and Van Horn-Morris \cite{ghiggini2007vanishing}, hence the combination of the two vanishing properties does not imply overtwistedness either by a contact connected sum.
-From the surgical perspective, the non-vanishing of contact homology and the non-vanishing of the contact Ozsv\'ath-Szab\'o invariant (both hold for the standard contact sphere when they can apply) are preserved in isotropic surgeries by the functoriality of those invariants.
-While their behaviors under coisotropic surgeries are more complicated as illustrated by the same example above.
+However, neither condition is sufficient by Avdek \cite{avdek2020combinatorial} and Ghiggini, Honda, and Van Horn-Morris \cite{ghiggini2007vanishing}, hence the combination of the two vanishing properties does not imply overtwistedness via a contact connected sum either.
+From the surgical perspective, the non-vanishing of contact homology and the non-vanishing of the contact Ozsv\'ath-Szab\'o invariant (both of which hold for the standard contact sphere when the invariants are defined) are preserved in isotropic surgeries by the functoriality of those invariants.
+Their behavior under coisotropic surgeries is more complicated, as illustrated by the same example above.
 Even though both conditions are not sufficient to determine overtwistedness, understanding them in $(+1)$-surgeries can be viewed as the first step towards the geometric question of overtwistedness through coisotropic surgeries.
 On the Heegaard Floer theory side, a complete answer for the vanishing of the contact Ozsv\'ath-Szab\'o invariant in $(+1)$-surgery along a Legendrian knot was obtained by Golla \cite{zbMATH06413573}.
 In \cite{DLW}, Ding, Li, and Wu studied the vanishing of the contact Ozsv\'ath-Szab\'o invariant for $(+1)$-surgeries on two-component links.
 On the SFT side, the vanishing of contact homology through $(+1)$-surgeries was first studied by Avdek \cite{avdek2020combinatorial} in the standard contact $3$-sphere.
 In this paper, we study the same question but for general dimensions.
 In particular, our main theorem below can be viewed as an SFT analog of Ding-Li-Wu's result. \begin{theorem} Let $Y^{2n-1}$ be the contact boundary of a Liouville domain $W$, where $W$ is one of the following: \begin{enumerate} \item $W=V\times \D$ for a Liouville domain $V$ and $\D\subset \C$ is the unit disk, in particular, any subcritical Weinstein domain. \item $W$ is a flexible Weinstein domain \cite{zbMATH06054083} with $c_1(W)\in H^2(W;\Z)$ torsion. \end{enumerate} Let $\Lambda$ be a Legendrian sphere in $Y$, such that $[\Lambda]\in H_{n-1}(\partial W;\Q)$ is nontrivial in $H_{n-1}(W;\Q)$.
-Then the contact manifold $Y_{\Lambda}$ from a $(+1)$-surgery\footnote{The $+1$ surgery depends on a parametrization $L\simeq S^n$.} along $\Lambda$ is algebraically overtwisted, i.e.\ the contact homology vanishes. \end{theorem} \begin{remark} Moreover, the contact homology over the twisted coefficient $\Q[H_2(Y_{\Lambda};\R)]$\footnote{It corresponds to $\cR=0$, i.e.\ the fully twisted theory in \cite{zbMATH06000009}.} also vanishes for all contact manifolds from $(+1)$-surgeries in this paper.
-This implies all such contact manifolds have no weak fillings by \cite[Theorem 5]{zbMATH06000009}. \end{remark}
+Then the contact manifold $Y_{\Lambda}$ from a $(+1)$-surgery\footnote{The $+1$ surgery depends on a parametrization $\Lambda\simeq S^{n-1}$.} along $\Lambda$ is algebraically overtwisted, i.e.\ the contact homology vanishes. \end{theorem}